kumahq/kuma/docs/generated/cmd/kumactl/kumactl_inspect_dataplane.md

 ### Options

 ```
-      --config-dump   if set then the command returns envoy config dump for provided dataplane
   -h, --help          help for dataplane
   -m, --mesh string   mesh to use (default "default")
       --type string   inspection type: one of policies|config-dump|stats|clusters (default "policies")